 This course along with the prerequisite provides the student with the technical knowledge to prepare for entry into the field of electronic Communication.
 Emphasis is placed on system analysis and trouble analysis for each of the Communication systems covered.
 Topics studied include transmitters and receivers designed for amplitude, frequency and phase modulation systems along with circuit alignment and failure analysis and repair.
 Transmission lines and antennas, Communication systems and noise, transmission and propagation are covered along with two-way radio, television and optical Communication.
-Two lecture and two lab hours per week or two lecture and four lab hours per week.
+Two lecture and four lab hours per week.